brainhack-school2025/Barbu-Images10K/README.md

 ## Concepts Implemented
 - **Interactive image carousels:**
   Built using Dash and Dash Bootstrap Components to allow users to browse images by semantic category.
-Each carousel presents multiple images grouped by type (e.g., “animals,” “objects”), providing a visual overview of the dataset.
+Each carousel presents multiple images grouped by type (e.g., “birds,” “tools”), providing a visual overview of the dataset.

 - **Semantic filtering:**
   Implemented category-based navigation using dropdown menus and structured folders, enabling users to explore subsets of the dataset (e.g., “animal,” “object,” “living,” “non-living”).